Shostka city, Ukraine

 Shostka city map location

-At Soviet time Shostka was an important center of chemical industry (production of films for cinema and photography, aviation reagents), but after split of the Soviet Union these activities stopped: the aviation reagents producing plant “Khimreaktiv” was not in process, the buildings of the film-producing plant “Svema” were used as store-houses, the brewery was also closed.
+In the USSR, Shostka was an important center of chemical industry (the production of films for movies and photography, aviation reagents), but after the collapse of the Soviet Union, these activities stopped.

 Shostka views